 Can an electric car really deliver zero emissions?
-Many will point out that electric cars can only offer zero tailpipe emissions, although technically an EV doesn’t have a tailpipe…
+Many will point out that EVs can only offer zero tailpipe emissions.
+Although technically an electric car doesn’t have a tailpipe…

-In reality, it’s more complicated than that.
-There’s the source of the electricity to consider, along with increasing evidence that shows brakes and tyres have a negative impact on air quality and the environment.
+In reality, it’s rather more complicated than that.
+For starters, there is the source of the electricity driving the car to consider.
+There is also increasing evidence to show emissions from brake pads and tyres have a negative impact on air quality and the environment.

 Zero emissions at the point of use